zoftrix/dynazof/README.md

 ## Comparisons to Familiar Tools

-### SigNoz vs Prometheus
+### DynaZOF vs Prometheus

 Prometheus is good if you want to do just metrics.
 But if you want to have a seamless experience between metrics, logs and traces, then current experience of stitching together Prometheus & other tools is not great.

-SigNoz is a one-stop solution for metrics and other telemetry signals.
+DynaZOF is a one-stop solution for metrics and other telemetry signals.
 And because you will use the same standard(OpenTelemetry) to collect all telemetry signals, you can also correlate these signals to troubleshoot quickly.

 For example, if you see that there are issues with infrastructure metrics of your k8s cluster at a timestamp, you can jump to other signals like logs and traces to understand the issue quickly.

 <p>&nbsp  </p>

-### SigNoz vs Jaeger
+### DynaZOF vs Jaeger

 Jaeger only does distributed tracing.
-SigNoz supports metrics, traces and logs - all the 3 pillars of observability.
+DynaZOF supports metrics, traces and logs - all the 3 pillars of observability.

-Moreover, SigNoz has few more advanced features wrt Jaeger:
+Moreover, DynaZOF has few more advanced features wrt Jaeger:

 - Jaegar UI doesn’t show any metrics on traces or on filtered traces
 - Jaeger can’t get aggregates on filtered traces.
 For example, p99 latency of requests which have tag - customer_type='premium'.
-This can be done easily on SigNoz
+This can be done easily on DynaZOF
-- You can also go from traces to logs easily in SigNoz
+- You can also go from traces to logs easily in DynaZOF

 <p>&nbsp  </p>

-### SigNoz vs Elastic
+### DynaZOF vs Elastic

-- SigNoz Logs management are based on ClickHouse, a columnar OLAP datastore which makes aggregate log analytics queries much more efficient
+- DynaZOF Logs management are based on ClickHouse, a columnar OLAP datastore which makes aggregate log analytics queries much more efficient
 - 50% lower resource requirement compared to Elastic during ingestion

-We have published benchmarks comparing Elastic with SigNoz.
+We have published benchmarks comparing Elastic with DynaZOF.
 Check it out [here](https://signoz.io/blog/logs-performance-benchmark/?utm_source=github-readme&utm_medium=logs-benchmark)

 <p>&nbsp  </p>

-### SigNoz vs Loki
+### DynaZOF vs Loki

-- SigNoz supports aggregations on high-cardinality data over a huge volume while loki doesn’t.
+- DynaZOF supports aggregations on high-cardinality data over a huge volume while loki doesn’t.
-- SigNoz supports indexes over high cardinality data and has no limitations on the number of indexes, while Loki reaches max streams with a few indexes added to it.
+- DynaZOF supports indexes over high cardinality data and has no limitations on the number of indexes, while Loki reaches max streams with a few indexes added to it.
-- Searching over a huge volume of data is difficult and slow in Loki compared to SigNoz
+- Searching over a huge volume of data is difficult and slow in Loki compared to DynaZOF

-We have published benchmarks comparing Loki with SigNoz.
+We have published benchmarks comparing Loki with DynaZOF.
 Check it out [here](https://signoz.io/blog/logs-performance-benchmark/?utm_source=github-readme&utm_medium=logs-benchmark)

 <br /><br />

 ## Contributing

 We ❤️ contributions big or small.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get started with making contributions to SigNoz.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get started with making contributions to DynaZOF.

 Not sure how to get started?
 Just ping us on `#contributing` in our [slack community](https://signoz.io/slack)